FrostyAqua37/URL-Shortener/README.md

 * Shortens long URLs through the TinyURL API service (requires API token).
 * Ability to copy the shortened URL directly to the clipboard (WIP).
 * Ability to copy QR code from long URL (WIP).
-* Stores shortened URLs into an Database to be retrieved to future use (WIP).
+* Stores shortened URLs into an Database to be retrieved to future use.

 ## Installation
 **Clone the repository**